jdblack/sotd/README.md

    controller-- funcs  -->jukebox
    controller-- funcs  -->bot
    jukebox --> cron{Cron Scheduler}
-   cron{Cron Scheduler}-- Playset ch -->controller
+   cron{Cron Scheduler}-- Playset<br />channel -->controller
 ```

 ## Dedication

 This project is dedicated to my close friends Belmin, Brandon, Brian, Drew,
 Jaysen, Jeff, Jeremy and Jhurani.
-To quote Martin Gore,  you made "All the
+You guys mean the world to me and I
-things I detest, I will almost like"  Thanks for making the last half decade of
+look forward to working with you again some day =)
-my life such an adventure.
-Call me when you need me. =)
+have made the last half decade